Last updated: July 29, 2022

 Examples include: vitamins, such as vitamin C and vitamin E, fruit and vegetables (and products resulting from their processing such as fruit juices), amino acids, such as cysteine and tryptophan, and essential fatty acids such as omega-3 and omega-6.

-Currently, such additives are allowed.
-As of July 11, 2023, when amendments to Law No. 2899-IV come into effect, the manufacture, import and sale of tobacco products containing “vitamins or other additives that give the impression that a tobacco product has health benefits or reduces health risks or poses a lower health risk” will be prohibited.
+The law prohibits the manufacture, import and sale of tobacco products containing “vitamins or other additives that give the impression that a tobacco product has health benefits or reduces health risks or poses a lower health risk.”

-As of July 11, 2023, the law will align with FCTC Art.
+The law aligns with FCTC Art.
 9 and the FCTC Arts.
-9 & 10 Partial Guidelines in that the law will prohibit the use of ingredients in cigarettes that may create an impression of health benefits.
+9 & 10 Partial Guidelines in that the law prohibits the use of ingredients in cigarettes that may create an impression of health benefits.

 Ingredients associated with energy and vitality